 Beyond being prepared, those in supply chain management can do their part in preventing severe climate change with sustainability efforts.
 In fact, considering going-green is such a popular trend, customers may accept longer delivery times or higher prices in favor of environmentally friendly practices.

 Even simple changes can significantly reduce a company’s carbon footprint.
 For one, supply chain managers can do away with paper-based processes in favor of digital data collection solutions.
 This reduces waste and can actually improve efficiency, too.

-Supply & Demand Chain Executive also advised business invest in renewable energy resources.
-For example, warehouses managers can install solar panels to provide energy to run the facility.
+Supply & Demand Chain Executive also advised businesses to invest in renewable energy resources.
+For example, warehouse managers can install solar panels to provide energy to run the facility.
 However, efforts need not be that substantial.
 Companies can make a big impact with simple light-source changes.
 According to the U.S. Department of Energy, swapping out incandescent lights for LED bulbs can drop energy use by 75 percent.
 Meanwhile, LED bulbs last 25 times longer, saving companies money on overhead expenses.

 Additionally, companies should consider more than just the flood risk when relocating warehouses.
 They might also select locations that put the facility near transportation hubs.
 A shorter distance between logistics bases and warehouses will reduce miles traveled, saving on gas and reducing carbon output.